 - Healthy and naturally low carb

 This section explains how to choose the best ingredients for Mexican stuffed zucchini boats, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Zucchini – The amount of filling accounts for medium zucchini, not too large or small.
 You can also swap for yellow squash.

 - Oil – I used olive oil, but avocado oil also works.

 - Seasonings – Sea salt, black pepper, and taco seasoning.
 I used my homemade taco seasoning, but store bought is fine as well.

-- Ground beef – You could also swap this for ground turkey or chicken, or even use pre-cooked shredded chicken, similar to the filling I use for stuffed poblano peppers.
+- Ground beef – You could also make these zucchini taco boats with ground turkey or chicken, or even use pre-cooked shredded chicken, similar to the filling I use for stuffed poblano peppers.

 - Mexican cheese blend – You can also use a cheddar or sharp cheddar cheese.
 I went a little light on the cheese this time, because this recipe is already so flavor packed, but feel free to double it if you like a super cheesy topping.

 - Tomatoes – I used chopped roma tomatoes.
-Quartered cherry tomatoes also work great (or even try a scoop of fresh tomato salsa instead).
+Quartered cherry tomatoes and roasted cherry tomatoes also work great (or even try a scoop of fresh tomato salsa instead).

 - Red onions – I love the flavor of red onions, but you could also use white or yellow onions.

 - Fresh cilantro – A must for taco anything in my opinion, but if you’re not a cilantro fan, you can skip this.

 This section shows how to make taco boats, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep zucchini.
 Slice zucchini in half lengthwise, and use a melon baller or spoon to scoop out some of the center to make the “boat.”